- OUR SERVICES

 Prices vary according to: delivery time, lender form requirements, delivery method and your account status.

 Delivery Time: A standard delivery time is 10 calendar days.
-If you closing or real estate agent failed to order in advance, we do offer Rush (5-7 days), Urgent (3-5 days) and Next Business Day processing time for additional fees.
+If you closing or real estate agent failed to order in advance, we do offer Standard (10-Day Service) and Urgent (3-Day Service).

 Lender Form Requirements: Our standard template includes all state required information.
 In some cases, lenders require custom form submittals that require additional information and manual input, so an additional fee is charged for this service.